-Before starting school, Kindergarten students will be allocated a half hour timeslot to complete a one-on-one Best Start Assessment with the classroom teacher between Monday 30 January and Wednesday 1st February.
+Before starting school, Kindergarten students will be allocated a half hour timeslot to complete a one-on-one Best Start Assessment with the classroom teacher during an appointment in late January or early February.

 In mid-January, prior to commencing school, parents receive a letter outlining:

-An offer of enrolment letter is sent to families prior to Kindergarten orientation in Term 4.
+An offer of enrolment letter is sent to families prior to Kindergarten orientation by the beginning of Term 4.
 This letter is usually sent in September.